PseudoDevs/IamGhost/bbmd5.md

-Last updated: 2024-04-07 19:58:29
+Last updated: 2024-04-07 19:59:03
-Random Quote: Congratulations, you’ve just left your family a second-hand Subaru. - Saul Goodman
+Random Quote: Business is changing and we must change with it. - Miguel Angel Felix Gallardo